nathan-a-macleod/TWS-TerminalWindowingSystem/README.md

 * Python 3
 * Python `psutil` package - `pip3 install psutil`

-Just run `python3 main.py` inside the `src/` folder to run the program.
+Just run `python3 main.py` from inside the `src/` folder to run the program.
 When the program starts, you will see an app launcher screen with all the installed apps.

-## Basic Controls:
+## Controls:
 * Up & down Arrow Keys: Highlight a selection.
 * Left & right Arrow Keys: Focuses a different window.
 * ENTER: 'Click' a selection.
 * WASD (UpperCase): Moves the selected window.
+* WASD (LowerCase): Resizes the selected window.
-* Q, E (UpperCase): Scrolling.
+* Q, E (UpperCase): Scrolling vertically.
+* Q, E (LowerCase): Scrolling horizontally.

 # Contributing
 I am looking for contributers to help with this project, especially with things like the applications (or anything else you would like to help with), because there are quite a few of them to do.